89z/autumn/content/talk/two-way-condition/index.md

 {{< r "if.go" >}}

-but not other types:
+but not other types.

-{{< r "if_2.go" >}}

 To deal with this, we should simply only use booleans when a condition is expected.

 ## Ternary operations